jbloomlab/SangerMutantLibraryAnalysis/README.rst

     Read a coding sequence of length 1698

     Enter the name of the file containing the list of mutations: wsn_mutations_090413.txt

+    Enter the position of the first codon in the mutated segment of the gene: 1

     Reading mutations from wsn_mutations_090413.txt
     Read entries for 34 clones